 - Swim in the glowing Luminous lagoon on the northern Jamaican coast

-- Take an ATV tour around Ocho Rios
+- moreover, take an ATV tour around Ocho Rios

 - Kayak through the Jamaican waterways and enjoy its stunning landscape

-- Take a tour to the limestone caves.
+- also, take a tour to the limestone caves.

 UNMISSABLE THINGS TO DO IN OCHO RIOS ON A CRUISE

-- Take a ride on the Zion Bus to Bob Marley`s home in Nine Mile village
+- also, take a ride on the Zion Bus to Bob Marley’s home in Nine Mile village

-- Unravel the attractions of the Mystic Mountain and don`t forget to go bobsledding and to zipline
+- unravel the attractions of the Mystic Mountain and also don’t forget to go bobsledding and to zipline

-- Visit Konoko Falls located in the hills of St Ann
+- visit also Konoko Falls located in the hills of St Ann

-- Drive through Fern Gully: a former riverbed which disappeared after an earthquake, now a home to the natural fern forest
+- furthermore, drive through Fern Gully: a former riverbed which disappeared after an earthquake, now a home to the natural fern forest

-- Relax on one of the white sandy beaches in Ocho Rios
+- in addition to this, relax on one of the white sandy beaches in Ocho Rios

 PRACTICAL INFORMATION ABOUT JAMAICA